pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/UserPicker.md

 ## Implementation

-The UseryPicker control can be configured with the following properties:
+The UserPicker control can be configured with the following properties:

 | Property                  | Type                                                                                                                  | Required | Description                                                     |
 | ------------------------- | --------------------------------------------------------------------------------------------------------------------- | -------- | --------------------------------------------------------------- |